What you ‘ll learn

-Diploma in personal bookkeeping and accounting
+Diploma in Personal Bookkeeping and Accounting

-This lesson covers a brief overview of the history of accounting and bookkeeping through the eras then moving into the difference between bookkeeping and accounting as well as the how a typical day and month in the life of a bookkeeper could look.
+This class covers a brief overview of the history of accounting and bookkeeping through the eras then moving into the difference between bookkeeping and accounting as well as the how a typical day and month in the life of a bookkeeper could look.
 There is another history section looking at the double-entry system.
 The last topic covers the accounting frameworks that exist as well as the users and uses of financial statements.
 There is also a really fun section to help your understanding of how to apply bookkeeping principles to everyday life.

 The accounting cycle

 Building on the concepts of the first lesson, we will move into exploring the accounting cycle, key processes that can be managed within the finance function as well as typical transactions that you could expect to see in various businesses.
 There is an interesting section with factors to consider when deciding to embark on opening your own business.

 Lesson 3 on bookkeeping, although theoretical, is absolutely essential.
 It covers the key definitions that will be used and developed throughout the bookkeeping course.
 Another key concept that will covered is the definition and application of T-accounts.
 This is a fundamental lesson that gets you into the meat of bookkeeping and lays the foundation to make bookkeeping a breeze.

 This online class is where accounting meets algebra.
 Albeit not as technical we will look at the fundamental principle linked to the balance sheet being the accounting equation as well as practical ways to apply the equation.
 This lesson is quite practical and where the fun really begins as we will begin to capture basic transactions and practice the principles of the double-entry system using our debits and credits.

 This lesson looks at the first of many sub-ledgers that will be covered in the course, the cash receipts journal.
 We will cover the cash receipting cycle in depth to solidify your understanding of this process as well as the types of revenue that can be earned so this will definitely be a lesson for everyone.